Points of interest in the Czech capital - PRAGUE

 You booked a trip to Prague or you‘ve been considering to visit to the picturesque city?
 That is definitely a brilliant choice: Prague offers its visitors a wide range of different spectacular sights and activities.
 The following hints concerning events and sights guarantee you a stay that you simply won’t forget.
-You’ll be mesmerized by the city’s charm and you’ll experience the beauty of the czech metropolis.
+You’ll be mesmerized by the city’s charm and you’ll experience the beauty of the golden metropolis in the czech republic.

 The capital of the Czech Republic combines old traditions and modern lifestyle like no other city in Eastern Europe.
 You can trace back ruts of ancient times while wandering around the city centre or stroll around modern shopping centers.
 Culinary variety can be experienced at one of the innumerable restaurants, cafes or bars.
 Come to know all the facets of this beautiful city!